World Bank staff object to Brazilian nominee over racial comments

 World Bank employees called on the bank's ethics committee to suspend Weintraub's nomination while reviewing whether his past statements were in line with the code of conduct for directors.
 Weintraub could not be immediately reached for comment.

-The World Bank employees cited Weintraub's comments on Twitter that mocked Chinese accents, blamed China for COVID-19 and accused the country of seeking to dominate the world.
+The World Bank employees cited Weintraub's comments on Twitter that mocked Chinese accents, blamed China for COVID-19, and accused China of seeking to dominate the world.

 Among other objections, the letter pointed to Weintraub's statements against the protection of minorities and his last act as minister to revoke some race-based quotas at universities.